About the Series

 First, Larry wants to know more about his maternal grandfather, Albert Day, who worked on fairgrounds.
 At the Black Country Living Museum, which counts old-fashioned rides and stalls among its exhibits, Larry meets historian Guy Belshaw.
 The Days, Larry discovers, were a well-known, prosperous fairground family.

 Albert’s father, also known as Albert, was a “menagerie proprietor”.
 At the National Fairground Archive in Sheffield, Larry learns more about the Days.
 Albert’s brother, James ‘Jimmy Wildbeast’ Day, with whom young Albert lived following the death of his mother from TB, was a famous lion tamer.
-“He knows how to strike a pose,” says Larry as he sees a picture of his great-great uncle.
+“He knows how to strike a pose,” says Larry as he sees an old photograph of his 2x great uncle.

 Still, Larry’s delighted with what he’s found.
 “This life would certainly suit [Jessie], that’s for sure, constantly moving on,” he says.